 - Swim as a pair near a lifeguard's chair.
 Buddy up.
 Never swim alone.
 Only swim in places that are protected by lifeguards-or, if at a home pool, only swim when an adult is actively supervising the water. - Look before you leap.
 Check the water and weather conditions to be sure that it's a safe place and time to swim.
 And always enter feet first unless the area is intended for diving. - Follow the rules.
 They exist to keep you safe.
 Always listen to the lifeguards. - Life jackets save lives, so don't just pack it, wear your jacket.
-Everyone should wear a U.S. Coast Guard-approved life jacket when on a boat, and anyone who needs a bit more support should wear one when going into the water. - Think, so you don't sink.
+Everyone should wear a U.S. Coast Guardapproved life jacket when on a boat, and anyone who needs a bit more support should wear one when going into the water. - Think, so you don't sink.
 Know what to do if you get in trouble in the water.
-The more skills you have, the better you'll be able to deal with scary situations. - And if someone around you gets in trouble, reach or throw, don't go!
+The more skills you have, the better you'll be able to deal with scary situations. - If someone around you gets in trouble, reach or throw, don't go!
 Use reaching or throwing equipment to help a struggling person get to safety.
-Only trained lifeguards should enter the water to help someone in trouble, and even then, the lifeguard is going in with rescue equipment.
+Only trained lifeguards should enter the water to help someone in trouble, and even then, the lifeguard is going in with rescue equipment. - And stay away from pool and spa drains.
+Certain drain covers can create suction and hold you underwater.
+No matter the type of drain cover, be sure to tie back hair and avoid loose clothing and jewelry while swimming.
+If you see a drain cover is loose or missing, leave the pool and tell the lifeguard or person in charge immediately.
+Do not return to the swimming pool until you are certain the drain has been repaired.